-The Board take limited can assurance that arrangements to secure governance, risk management and internal control, within those areas under review, are suitably effectively. designed and applied Some matters require management attention control design in compliance with moderate impact on residual risk exposure until resolved.
+The Board can take limited assurance that arrangements to secure governance, risk management and internal control, within those areas under review, are suitably designed and applied effectively.
+Some matters require management attention in control design or compliance with moderate impact on residual risk exposure until resolved.